The Strange Case of the Anti-Anti-Anti-Vaxxers

 It seems unlikely that we will reach herd immunity any time soon, unless or until some new variant comes along that makes delta look like the sniffles, and scares enough vaccine stragglers to their local pharmacy or clinic.
 While making the vaccine compulsory may be politically impossible, there are things the government can do, such as paying people, or even threatening a mandate without following through, which proved useful in France.
 But this still likely wouldn’t get us across the finish line, at least not anytime soon.
 Realistically, we should mentally prepare ourselves for COVID to be with us for quite some time.
 And yes, the unvaccinated are one of the main reasons for that.

 Being mean to anti-vaxxers won’t convince them to get the vaccine, it’s true.
 Neither will being nice to them.
-Pretending that their decision to refuse the shot is reasonable out of fear that we might offend them and hope that we might still persuade them serves no purpose.
+Pretending that their decision to refuse the shot is reasonable out of fear that we might offend them and the hope that we might still persuade them serves no purpose.
 Their decision is not reasonable.
 Should we go out of our way to lampoon the “vaccine hesitant” as dribbling imbeciles, or berate them as recalcitrant scumbags?
 No. But when the subject of conversation turns their way, we also shouldn’t treat them with kid gloves.
 That’s condescending — the soft bigotry of low expectations.
 I expect from my fellow citizens the same as I would expect from myself.
 And I spare them no criticism when they behave like fools.
 I suppose this makes me an anti-anti-anti-anti-vaxxer.
 And there we go, into the vortex after all.